Data Archiving: What It Is, How It’s Done, and the Benefits It Offers

 Data deduplication involves identifying and eliminating duplicate copies of data within a storage system.
 By storing only one instance of each unique piece of data and replacing duplicate copies with pointers, deduplication reduces storage requirements and improves efficiency.

-Compression
+Data Compression

-Compression techniques reduce the size of data by encoding it in a more efficient format.
+Compression techniques reduce the size of archived data by encoding it in a more efficient format.
 Compressed data occupies less storage space, making it a cost-effective method for large volumes of data while maintaining accessibility.

-Backup and Restore
+Data Backup and Restore

 Traditional backup methods involve periodically creating copies of data and storing them in separate locations for disaster recovery purposes.
 While primarily focused on data protection, backups can also serve as a method for retaining historical data.

 WORM storage systems prevent data from being modified or deleted once it has been written, ensuring data integrity and compliance with regulatory requirements.
-WORM storage is commonly used for data that must be retained in an unalterable state, such as financial records or legal documents.
+WORM storage is commonly used for archived data that must be retained in an unalterable state, such as financial records or legal documents.

-Database Archiving
+Database Archives

 Email Archiving